blackravenltd/dojo/Course Introduction.md

 ## Costs

 The course is offered at NZD $100 per student per session.
 A maximum of two merit (scholarship) places will be offered at each session, not to exceed 6 students in total.
-Selection of merit students shall be at the discretion of the tutors, and their decision here is final
+Selection of merit students shall be at the discretion of the tutors, and their decision is final.

 ## Exclusion